TelluIoT/gateway-entrust/README.md

 Take the ZeroTier Network ID that the gateway should be added to and pass to the deployment script

-`bash ./zerotier_deploy.sh [ZeroTier network ID]`
+`bash ./setup_zerotier.sh [ZeroTier network ID]`

+## 3. [Optional] Install and run Docker Compose

-## 3. Run the docker setup script to copy files and install Docker-Compose:
+## 3.1 Run the docker setup script to copy files and install Docker-Compose:

-`sudo sh install_docker.sh`
+`sudo sh setup_docker.sh`

-## 4. Download and run several Docker containers defined in docker-compose.yml at once:
+## 3.2 Download and run several Docker containers defined in docker-compose.yml at once:

 `sudo docker compose up`

----